awdriggs/html-css_2016/week1/notes_w1.md

 Why CSS?
 What does CSS do for us?

 ### Mini-lesson 1 - Basic HTML
-- Show opening and closing tags.
+- anatomy of a tag.
+Opening and closing, attributes.
 - html sandwich analogy.
 - Focus that all content needs to be inside tags.
+- focus on common tags (head, h1, title, body, paragraph, img, lists)

+- HTML Tag Sorting Game

 - show how to write html head tag, add a title
 - show how to make the body.
-- show how to open the page in the browser from sublime.
+- show how to do an img

-####Exercise 1
-*Build a basic site, announcing yourself to the world*
-- Add a heading to the page, say something like "hello world"
-- Create a paragraph saying who you are.
-- Make an ordered list of something, use at least 3 items. ex. favorite tv show.
-- Make an ordered list of something, use at least 3 items. ex. places I've travelled.

-##@ Mini-Lesson 2
 - show how to do a link
-- show how to do an image

 ```html
 <img src="url">
 ```